-Yesterday we spent several hours at the Musical Instrument Museum.
-It is one of the most unique museums I have ever visited.
+The Musical Instrument Museum in Phoenix is one of the most unique museums I have ever visited.

 these bells from Mongolia

-I was especially interested in the instruments from Ukraine because this last summer Dave and I went to a concert of traditional Ukrainian music in Lviv.
+I was especially interested in the instruments from Ukraine because my family immigrated from there in the 1920s.

 You wear earphones when you go through the museum and as you stop in front of each exhibit you watch a video of musicians from the featured country playing and you can hear their music through your earphones.